East Coast:(800) 451-4854 West Coast:(800) 452-2663

 How Much Does a Public Adjuster Bond Cost?

 The good news is that you do not pay the full bond amount out of pocket.
-The cost of a public adjuster bond is a percentage of the required bond amount, typically ranging from 1% to 5% for applicants with good credit.
+The cost of this bond is a percentage of the required bond amount, typically ranging from 1% to 5% for applicants with good credit.
 For example, a $50,000 bond in Florida might cost between $500 and $2,500 per year depending on your credit history and experience.

 Surety companies evaluate your personal credit score, professional experience, and claims history when setting your rate.
-Most public adjuster bonds use a soft credit check, so applying for a quote will not affect your credit score.
+Most surety bonds use a soft credit check, so applying for a quote will not affect your credit score.

 At Ashton Agency, we work with multiple surety carriers to find competitive rates for public adjusters regardless of credit history.
 We have been writing bonds since 1968 and can often secure approval within one business day.